ETF vs Mutual Fund Calculator

 Tax efficiency differences between fund types.
 Bid-ask spreads on ETF trades.
 Specific fund performance beyond gross return assumption.
 Auto-rebalancing differences.
 Minimum investment amounts.
 Dividend reinvestment timing and cost.
 12b-1 fees on some mutual funds (marketing fees charged to investors).
 Deferred sales charges on some mutual fund share classes.
 Specific advisor compensation structures that may favour one format.

-Common ETF vs Mutual Fund Mistakes
+Patterns Commonly Observed in ETF vs Mutual Fund

 Comparing ETF to only high-fee actively managed mutual funds (biased comparison).
 Ignoring available low-cost mutual fund alternatives.
 Focusing on 1-year performance differences rather than multi-decade cost compounding.
 Not factoring sales loads in mutual fund analysis.
 Assuming ETFs are always better without running specific numbers.
 Paying additional advisor fees on top of fund fees regardless of fund type.
 The calculator enables specific comparison; each situation warrants running actual fee and return assumptions for the specific options available.

-ETF at 8%%/0.1%% vs mutual fund at 8%%/1%% over 20 years years differs by $35,285.69.
+ETF at 8%%/0.1%% vs mutual fund at 8%%/1%% over 20 years years differs by 35,285.69.

 Inputs